colorstackorg/oyster/CONTRIBUTING.md

 ### Editor Setup

 Surprise, surprise.
 We use [VSCode](https://code.visualstudio.com/download) to write code!
-After you download it, we'll need to enable some extensions to make life a bit easier:
+After you download it, we recommend enabling some extensions to make life a bit easier:

 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)